awaregroup/IIALab/labs/Lab03.md

 ### 2.1 - IoT Hub

 IoT Hub is the core of all IoT projects in Azure.
-Click on your IoT Hub resource and explore the different pages.
+Click on your IoT Hub resource and explore the different pages (listed below Overview are all the different pages that you will be interested in, these are to the left part of the screen depicting IoT Hub resource (not far left).

+1. Click on the Access Policies page, and change it to Shared Access Policies.

 ![](./media/3_4.png)